Sushmita Sen Thanks 'Jaan' Rohman Shawl For A 'Magical' Birthday Surprise; Watch Videos!

 The gorgeous Sushmita Sen celebrated her 44th birthday yesterday (November 19).
 The former beauty queen kick-started her birthday celebrations with a heartfelt note penned by her boyfriend Rohman Shawl which was followed by a workout session.
 Later in the evening, the 'Dilbar' girl got all emotional when Rohman and her daughters, Alisah and Renee treated her with a special surprise.

 Later, Sushmita took to her Instagram page to share a series of videos from her birthday celebrations with her fans.
-In one of them, the actress is seen getting overwhelmed after she is taken to the terrace of her house which is beautifully decorated and lit up.
+In one of them, the actress is seen getting overwhelmed after she is taken to the terrace of her house, which is beautifully decorated and lit up.
 Right from lights, pictures, balloons to cakes, the evening was indeed 'magical' in all sense.

 She captioned the video as, "What a magical #birthday EVERYTHING I COULD'VE WISHED FOR & MORE❤️❤️❤️😁💃🏻🌈 Thank you jaan @rohmanshawl for this ALL HEART Birthday Surprise!!!
 I love you😍💋Everyone acted sooooo well...I really had no idea!!!😅👏 And there it was...a magical terrace with lights, balloons, tent, yummy cake & heartfelt notes suspended all over...How simply loved you make me feel Alisah, Renée, @rohmanshawl @pritam_shikhare @nupur_shikhare & Rajesh!!!🤗❤️😊Even my other baby, My puddle called #darling came to surprise me!!!😀😇🤗 #sharing #cherished #happiness #love #family #friends #celebrations #44yrs #birthdaygirl 😄💃🏻❤️🎵 I love you guys!! #duggadugga 💃🏻💃🏻💃🏻."